Best Practices for setting up the Persistent Mobile Foundation Analytics production Cluster

 - For analytics cluster name (analytics/clustername JNDI property), use a unique cluster name.
 Avoid using the default name worklight.

-In Persistent Mobile Foundation v9.1, the app sessions are incremented/recorded when the app goes from background to foreground.
+In the Persistent Mobile Foundation PMF 9.x, the app sessions are incremented/recorded when the app goes from background to foreground.

 Capturing AppSessions is enabled by adding listeners for lifecycle events.
 The native SDKs provide appropriate APIs for adding these listeners.
 However, in the case of Cordova there is no JavaScript API for adding these lifecycle event listeners.
 Instead, the listeners have to be added using native platform APIs even for Cordova applications.